SmartFilter Component

 import { useState } from "react";

-import { SmartFilter, Filter, useMapFirst } from "@mapfirst/react";
+import { SmartFilter, Filter, useMapFirst } from "@mapfirst.ai/react";

 function MyComponent() {